-- Order book, History, Trading balance (viewing exchange data and trading history and trading balance of your account);
+- Order book, History, Trading balance (viewing exchange data and trading history and Spot balance of your account);

 - Place/cancel orders (managing your active orders and creating new ones);

-- Payment information (generate/view deposit addresses, review main account balances);
+- Payment information (generate/view deposit addresses, review Wallet account balances);

 - Withdraw cryptocurrencies.